 Chapter 2.
 The Dying and Rising God in Mari

-The years 1987 to 2001 saw the publication and reinterpretation of three documents from Mari, attesting to the mythologem of Dumuzi as a dying and rising god.
-One of the documents is a letter dated to the twelfth year of Zimri-līm (first half of the eighteenth century BCE).
+The years 1987 to 2001 saw the publication and reinterpretation of three documents from Mari attesting to the mythologem of Dumuzi as a dying and rising god.
+One document is a letter dated to the twelfth year of Zimri-līm (first half of the eighteenth century BCE).
 Composed by the head of a semi-nomadic Amorite tribe, it mentions in passing the death and return of Dumuzi.
-The other two records are economic in nature: one of them, from the fourth year of Zimri-līm, notes the calendar-date of Dumuzi’s burial, while the other—the day of his return.
-Since prior to the publication of these records, only a single Mesopotamian reference regarding to Dumuzi’s ascent from the netherworld was extant, the evidence from Mari bears great significance.
+The other two records are economic in nature: one, which was from the fourth year of Zimri-līm, notes the calendar date of Dumuzi’s burial, whereas the other one notes the day of his return.
+Before these records were published, only a single Mesopotamian reference to Dumuzi’s ascent from the netherworld was extant, so the evidence from Mari bears great significance.

-Modern scholarship became aware of the relevant documents from Mari only in recent decades.
-Therefore, they played no role in earlier debates about Dumuzi’s status as a dying and rising god.
+These three documents from Mari, which only recently came to scholarly attention, played no role in earlier debates about Dumuzi’s status as a dying and rising god.
 After their publication, however, they were often cited as further evidence of the mythologem’s vitality within Mesopotamia.
-Yet, Mari of the eighteenth century, located between Mesopotamia and Syria, was composed of many Amorite groups, characteristically distinct from the Sumerian and Old-Akkadian culture, alongside the local population.
+Yet, Mari of the eighteenth century, located between Mesopotamia and Syria, comprised many Amorite groups that were distinct from the Sumerian and Old Akkadian culture.
 The fact that the relevant documents are written in Akkadian—which served as the international writing language of the second-millennium ancient Near East—is not sufficient to prove a Mesopotamian origin of the mythologem in Mari.
-Moreover, due to the use of Sumerian and Akkadian logograms, our acquaintance with the non-Mesopotamian gods of Mari, and of Syria in general, is relatively poor, certainly in relation to the vast amount of information we have regarding the Sumero-Akkadian pantheon of the period.
-Nevertheless, in other respects, some of the distinctly West-Semitic features overcome the language barrier, proving the West-Semitic/Amorite orientation of Mari.
-This is well reflected by the onomasticon of the population and by some of its customs such as the intuitive prophecy, the treaty ritual qatālum ḫayaram, and the Zukrum festival.
-They are all reflected in Akkadian documents, though considered part of the West-Semitic heritage.
+Moreover, because of the use of Sumerian and Akkadian logograms, our acquaintance with the non-Mesopotamian gods of Mari, and of Syria in general, is relatively meager, certainly compared to the vast amount of information we have regarding the Sumero-Akkadian pantheon of the period.
+Nevertheless, in other respects, some of the distinctly West Semitic features overcome the language barrier, proving the West Semitic/Amorite orientation of Mari.
+This orientation is well reflected in the onomasticon of the population and some of its customs, such as the intuitive prophecy, the treaty ritual qatālum ḫayaram, and the Zukrum festival.
+They are all described in Akkadian documents, although considered to be part of the West Semitic heritage.

-The location and orientation of Mari must therefore also be taken into account when examining the mythologem of the dying and rising god in its documents.
-While it is possible that the evidence from Mari testify for the spread of the mythologem from Mesopotamia westward through the worship of Dumuzi, as some scholars have conjectured, it is also plausible that the documents in question attest for the opposite direction of influence: the Amorites, who established their kingdoms in Syria and Mesopotamia, delivered the mythologem of the dying and rising god to their new settlements, where the dying god mythologem (i.e., without resurrection) was prevalent so far.
-In that case, the scribes of Mari probably chose the name of Dumuzi, who shared certain characteristics with their own dying and rising god, to serve as a logogram for that god.
+The location and orientation of Mari must therefore be considered when examining the mythologem of the dying and rising god in its documents.
+Although it is possible that the evidence from Mari testifies to the spread of the mythologem from Mesopotamia westward through the worship of Dumuzi, as some scholars have conjectured, it is also plausible that the documents in question attest for the opposite direction of influence—that the Amorites, who established their kingdoms in Syria and Mesopotamia, delivered the mythologem of the dying and rising god to their new settlements, where the dying god mythologem (i.e., without resurrection) was already prevalent.
+In that case, the scribes of Mari probably chose the name of Dumuzi, who shared several characteristics with their own dying and rising god, to serve as a logogram for that god.

-To decide between the possibilities, the implications of which also affect the cultures far from Mari, the three documents from Mari will not suffice.
-However, as a first step we should examine the context and terminology in which Dumuzi’s death and rise is mentioned in Mari’s documents, on which the present chapter is focused.
+The three documents from Mari, however, do not enable us to decide between these possibilities, the implications of which also affect cultures located far from that settlement.
+However, as a first step, we should examine the context and terminology in which Dumuzi’s death and rise are mentioned in Mari’s documents, the focus of this chapter.

 Tablet A.1146: The Death and Return of Dumuzi